 Additional time.
 This is not an arrangement that is granted in its own right.
 It is only allowed as a consequence of other arrangements.
-If you are using a scribe or are visually impaired you may be given a limited amount of additional time for the examination.
+If you are using a scribe or are visually impaired you may be given a limited amount of additional time for the written examinations.
 Also, in very exceptional circumstances, you might be allowed additional time if you qualify for the use of a word processor or other mechanical aide but for some reason are not able to use it and end up having to write anyway.
+The provision of additional time to complete practical examinations is also available to candidates with vision impairments.